liferay/liferay-frontend-projects/packages/liferay-npm-bundler/README.md

 * **"exclude"**: defines files to be excluded from bundling from all or specific packages.
+* **"include-dependencies"**: defines packages to be included in bundling even if they are not listed under the `dependencies` section of `package.json`.
+	Obviously, the packages must be available in the `node_modules` folder so, either they are installed manually without saving them to `package.json` or they are listed in the `devDependencies` section.
 * **"output"**: by default the bundled packages are written to `build/resources/main/META-INF/resources`, which is the standard Gradle output directory for resources, but it can be overriden for customized builds.